-This Eggnog Bundt Cake is for the extreme eggnog lover in your life.
-Eggnog in the cake and in the glaze makes it one cake you will remember.
+This Eggnog Bundt Cake is the perfect dessert for the eggnog lover in your life.
+Eggnog in the cake and in the glaze makes this a holiday cake recipe that everyone will remember.

-My oldest son and I are the only eggnog drinkers in our house.
-He gets so excited when he sees a jug of the creamy goodness in our refrigerator…until he realized that mom has a baking plan for that eggnog.
+Our two sons and I are the only eggnog drinkers in our house.
+They get so excited when they see a jug of the creamy goodness in our refrigerator, until they realized that I have a baking plan for that particular eggnog.

 This Eggnog Bundt Cake tasted just like a glass of eggnog.
 It should since it has eggnog in the batter AND in the glaze!!

 Our oldest son had a big slice along with a glass of “Christmas in a glass”…aka eggnog…and gave this homemade bundt cake a big thumbs up!

 He would be so happy if eggnog was available year round.
 Maybe I should try freezing a few cartons.
 Has anyone tried doing that?
 Does it thaw out the same?

 This homemade eggnog cake is so easy to make using ingredients that you should already have on hand.
 The only extra ingredient is the eggnog, so make sure to pick up your favorite brand before your baking day.

 Sugar – Use a mixture of granulated and brown sugar to make it sweet and soft